-CCP Question 23 - Access model [Last update 26 September 2018]
+CCP Question 23 - Access model [Last update 7 January 2020]

-- (a) When setting up models to access its clearing services (e.g. sponsored models, direct clearing models), whatever the purpose of such an access (e.g. to facilitate buy-side or small participant access to CCPs, to allow for better capital treatment, or for other purposes) - 1. can a CCP introduce a new category of entities which would have a direct contractual link with the CCP, mixing some of the clearing member and some of the client features; - 2. who bears the responsibility to comply with the financial obligations vis-à-vis the CCP? - (b) Can a CCP set up a clearing model where a client ("the Client") has the possibility to pay to the CCP the financial obligations corresponding to its positions in lieu of the clearing member?
+- (a) When setting up models to access its clearing services (e.g. sponsored models, direct clearing models), whatever the purpose of such an access (e.g. to facilitate buy-side or small participant access to CCPs, to allow for better capital treatment, or for other purposes) - 1. can a CCP introduce a new category of entities which would have a direct contractual link with the CCP, mixing some of the clearing member and some of the client features; - 2. who bears the responsibility to comply with the financial obligations vis-à-vis the CCP? - (b) Can a CCP set up a clearing model where a client ("the Client") has the possibility to pay to the CCP the financial obligations corresponding to its positions in lieu of the clearing member? - (c) Can a CCP accept an individual as a clearing member?